awsdocs/amazon-ses-developer-guide/doc-source/sending-email-suppression-list.md

 ## Disabling the Amazon SES account\-level suppression list<a name="sending-email-suppression-list-disabling"></a>

-You can use the [PutAccountSuppressionAttributes](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_PutAccountSuppressionAttributes.html) operation in the SES API v2 to effectively disable the account\-level suppression list by removing the values from the `suppressed-reasons` attribute\.
+You can use the [PutAccountSuppressionAttributes](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_PutAccountSuppressionAttributes.html) operation in the SES API v2 to effectively disable your account\-level suppression list by removing the values from the `suppressed-reasons` attribute\.

 **Note**
 The following procedure assumes that you've already installed the AWS CLI\.
 For more information about installing and configuring the AWS CLI, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.

-**To disable the account\-level suppression list using the AWS CLI**
+**To disable your account\-level suppression list using the AWS CLI**
 + At the command line, enter the following command:

   ```
   aws sesv2 put-account-suppression-attributes --suppressed-reasons
   ```

-**To disable the account\-level suppression list using the SES console:**
+**To disable your account\-level suppression list using the SES console:**

 1. Sign in to the AWS Management Console and open the Amazon SES console at [https://console\.aws\.amazon\.com/ses/](https://console.aws.amazon.com/ses/)\.